vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/sachchidAnandendraH/mUlAvidyA-nirAsaH.md

 works of S.S.
 Swamiji) 16.
 ISAVASYOPANISHAD (Sankara Bhashya) 70 20/ 7.
 VEDANTA OR THE SCIENCE OF REALITY 551 120/

 (Book Written by Sri K.A.
-Krishnaswamy lyer) (Deals with the immedite realisation of Brahman by
+Krishnaswamy Iyer) (Deals with the immedite realisation of Brahman by

 Intuitive reflection on the witness of the three states of consciousness)